User Manual – Durst

 1.4.2.
 Color Books

-In version 1.19.2, various improvements were made to Color Books under Color > Color Books & Grid Charts.
-These include the following:
+In version 1.19.2, several enhancements were made to Color Books under Color > Color Books & Grid Charts.
+The improvements include the following:

 Refresh Display After Creating a Color Book

 As of this version, newly created Color Books are displayed immediately after being added.
-A message [87] is shown indicating that the creation process has been initiated.
+A notification message [87] confirms that the creation process has been successfully initiated.

 Figure 37: The list of Color Books within a Color Book Definition, including a message indicating that the creation of a Color Book has been started